Chapter 20 – A Scientific Masterpiece to Entertain the Archduchess

-The orrery was made in London by eminent Watchmaker Thomas Tompion (1639-1713) and came into the Prince’s possession in 1712, at the latest during his visit to England.
-After his death, it was acquired by Karl VI for the Imperial collection and was maintained and repaired by Court Ebonist Johann Georg Nesstfell (1694-1762).
-At an unspecified time during the following decades, the orrery disappeared from the collection under mysterious circumstances and its location remained unknown for more than a century.
-It reappeared in 1930 under the ownership of St Peter’s Archabbey in Salzburg.
-Having thereafter been held by several dealers, it was finally purchased by the History of Science Museum in Oxford in 1948.
+Rushing ahead in time: at some point during the following decades, the orrery vanished from the collection under mysterious circumstances, and its whereabouts remained unknown for more than a century.
+It resurfaced in 1930 in the possession of St Peter’s Archabbey in Salzburg.
+After passing through several dealers, it was finally purchased by the History of Science Museum in Oxford in 1948.

 Leave a Reply